shindevarun/5-Stage-Pipelined-CPU/README.md

 # Lab2 - Arithmetic Logic Unit (ALU)

 Lab2 builds a 64-bit ALU.
-This ALU can do the following operations while taking in 2 64-bit values, A & B:
+This ALU can do the following operations while taking in 2 64-bit values, A, B:
 - A + B
 - A - B
 - Bitwise A & B